agarh16/HabitTracker_Habitat/README.md

 ## Test suite

-To run the tests go to the downloaded HabitTracker_Habitat-master folder through your terminal and type:
+To run the tests go to the downloaded Habitat_OOFPP-master folder through your terminal and type:
 ```
 python3 -m pytest .
 ```